Equations of genus $4$ curves from their theta constants: Higher genus

+Computing the period matrices to precision $300$, the computation took 1.51 seconds; the time taken by the various steps is given below.

+We thank Noam Elkies for suggesting this example, as well as Edgar Costa for his help in computing polarizations. \end{example}

-\subsection{Higher genus}
+\section{Higher genus}

+We will discuss the opportunities and challenges that arise in higher genera.
 In work in progress \cite{HPS2} we plan to generalize the Milne correspondence to arbitrary $g$.
 This would give a bijection between pairs of odd theta hyperplanes in $\mathbb{P}^{g-1}$ for $C$ and odd theta hyperplanes in $\mathbb{P}^{g-2}$ for the Prym variety $\Prym(C, \eta)$.
 Notice that in this context the Prym variety is no longer automatically a Jacobian.
 Nevertheless, one can define odd theta hyperplanes for arbitrary p.p.a.v.s; however, these will lack the geometric interpretation as multitangents of a canonically embedded curve (unless the p.p.a.v. happens to be a Jacobian).
 This generalization would give formulas for the equations of a generic genus $5$ curve in terms of its theta constants.
 Indeed, for $g\geqslant 5$ the image of the canonical embedding of a generic curve of genus $g$ is cut out by quadratic equations.
-For $g=5$, one should be able to compute these equations with a suitable adaption of the results in Section \ref{subsec:quad}.
+For $g=5$, one should be able to compute these equations with a suitable adaptation of the results in Section \ref{subsec:quad}.
 For $g=6$ we also expect that our method works.
 However, in order to get a formula purely in terms of theta constants, it remains to find a formula for the Jacobian nullvalues as a rational function in the theta constants; see also Remark \ref{rem:ConjIgusa}.
 Here we use that in the cartesian diagram

 the vertical maps are injective for a generic curve of genus $g=5, 6$ which was proven by Donagi \cite[Theorem 5.1]{Donagi} for $g=5$ (here one interprets the right vertical map as the codifferential of the Prym map) and Beauville \cite[Proposition 7.10]{BeauvillePrym} for $g=6$.
 For $g\geqslant 7$ it is not longer true that